 In 1969, he bought a controlling stake in the Metro-Goldwyn-Mayer film studio, and he went on to open the original MGM Grand Hotel and Casino (now Bally's Las Vegas) in 1973.
-As for the MGM Grand Reno, it followed in 1978.
-Over the years, MGM has grown to be the second largest gaming company in the world by revenue.
+The MGM Grand Reno, followed in 1978.
+Over the years, MGM has grown to become the second largest gaming company in the world by revenue.
 However, Kerkorian stepped down as its chairman in 2011 and became the first director emeritus.
-Despite selling $750 million worth of shares of MGM International Resorts in recent years, he announced earlier this year that he is interested in boosting his stake in it via his private investment firm, Tracinda.
-Apart from the above, he has had an on again/off again relationship with the American auto industry, among other interests and business ventures.
-Most recently, Kirk Kerkorian has devoted himself on philanthropic activities, which include his Dream Fund supports academic programs and medical research at UCLA.
-The above proves that this hotel mogul isn't showing signs of slowing down even at the age of 96.
+Despite selling $750 million worth of shares of MGM International Resorts in recent years, he recently announced that he is interested in boosting his stake in it via his private investment firm, Tracinda.
+He has also had an on again/off again relationship with the American auto industry, among other interests and business ventures.
+Most recently, Kirk Kerkorian has devoted himself on philanthropic activities, which include his Dream Fund which supports academic programs and medical research at UCLA.
+Kirk Kerkorian died on June 16, 2015 at the age of 98.